 While health insurance is a tangible barrier to accessing healthcare, there are many "invisible" barriers patients also face.
-Income, poverty, and unemployment factor heavily into an individual's ability to access care.
+Income, poverty and unemployment factor heavily into an individual's ability to access care.
 In examining these demographics, we can see a correlation between income level and accessing or affording care.
 An unemployed person likely has limited income, which may potentially lead to being unable to pay for insurance, not to mention out-of-pocket fees for health care services.
-The unemployment rate for civilian, non-institutionalized adults in the St. Luke's Quakertown service area is 4.9, and 4.5 for Bucks County.
-The rate is 5.2 statewide and 4.4 nationwide, making the St. Luke's Quakertown service area's unemployment rate about average13.
+The unemployment rate for civilian, non-institutionalized adults in the St. Luke's Anderson service area is 5.6, and 5.3 for Northampton County.
+The rate is 5.2 statewide and 4.4 nationwide, making the St. Luke's Anderson service area's unemployment rate higher than average13.

 To take a deeper dive into this issue, we can observe the data pulled from our 2019 community survey.
-An estimated 9.8% of respondents were unemployed, higher than the state and country.
-Compared to other service areas (Figure 13), Quakertown has a higher percentage of unemployment.
-While nearly half of respondents were employed or self-employed (49.3%), it is still imperative to remain cognizant of the high unemployment rate given by respondents, especially among our vulnerable populations.
+An estimated 7.7% of respondents were unemployed, higher than the state and country.
+Compared to other service areas (Figure 13), Anderson has a lower percentage of unemployment.
+While nearly half of respondents were employed or self-employed (49.6%), it is still imperative to remain cognizant of the high unemployment rate given by respondents, especially among our vulnerable populations.